 With no corporate backing, the Point/Plover Metro Wire is financed wholly by online subscriptions and minimal but local advertising.
-Reporters are local and work hard, 24/7, to provide information vital to its readers.
+Reporters are local and work hard, 24/7, to provide information vital to their readers.

 We’ve cast a wide net for reporters, and our staff currently includes Patrick Lynn, a familiar name to longtime readers of the Stevens Point City Times, and Craig Marx, whose brilliant writing was a staple at the Antigo Daily Journal, and later, the Antigo Times.
 Longtime local journalist Lisa Pett is also a contributor, along with several other local writers.

 Subscribers are supporting a locally-owned and operated news company whose sole mission is informing the public.
 These subscriptions help create local jobs, implement journalism education in local schools, and sponsor fundraising events for local organizations.

 Questions or concerns?
 Call our newsroom at 715.310.3319.